mjtiv/VADT/README.md

 ## VADT Outputs

-VADT produces three major directories during the analysis process: Log_Directory, Meta_Analysis Results and Sample_FDR_Results.
-Each directory will now be broken down into each type of file produced during the analysis process.
+VADT produces a global output directory called "VADT_output_" that is date and time stamped.
+This is done to prevent a user from overwriting their prior result runs, which a good Computional Biologist has never done (cough cough)...
+Inside this global directory are three directories called: Filtering_Results, Meta_Analysis_Results and Multi_Dim_Adj_Results.
+Each directory will now further broken down.

-### Log_Directory
+### Filtering_Results

 The log directory consists of 4 files that show various steps of the filtering process of VCF file.